Cowboy polo: Equipment

 The ball for cowboy polo is a red rubber medicine ball.
 The polo mallet has a maximum length of 60 in.
 It was traditionally made of cane but can be made of fiberglass.
 Saddles must be American western saddles or Australian stock saddles.
-Participants are strongly encouraged to have their horses wear polo bandages or splint boots.
+Participants are strongly encouraged to have their horses wear exercise bandages or brushing boots.
 Use of a breast collar is optional.
 There are no specific rules for horse headgear, as long as the equipment is humane.
 Tie-downs are allowed, but officials may require the removal of any piece of equipment liable to cause discomfort to the horse.

 For riders, hats or headgear is required.
 Most riders now wear some form of equestrian helmet or other protective headgear, such as a cricket helmet with a face guard.
 However, Western or Australian style felt hats may be worn.
 Extra protective clothing such as knee and shin guards, is optional, though they must not be hard or sharp edged to prevent injury to your opponent or his/her horse.
 Riders also must wear jeans, riding boots and a shirt in the specified club color.